HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](2.PNG)
 (This is another version that I tried to use but was unsuccessful.)

-This is the final code that resolved that issue.
+This is the final code that resolved that issue. after much problem solving I was finally able to make the servo do the 0 to 110 cycle once when the sensors were touched.

 ![Image](finalservocode.PNG)
 (This is the final code for the servo.)